Transforming Leadership Residential

-Reconnect with your vision, passion, purpose and prepare for the new academic year on one of our transforming leadership residentials for Headteachers in Suffolk
+Reconnect with your vision, passion, purpose and prepare for the rest of the year on one of our transforming leadership residentials for Headteachers in Suffolk

 Do you want to….

-– Have time to explore your own personal leadership journey and what it means for you and your current school context?
+– Have time to explore your personal leadership journey and what it means for you and your school?

 – Connect with like-minded school leaders, share best practice, inspiration and experiences?